afurey0/cf-functions/README.md

 <cfset badSerialized = serializeJSON(badStruct) />
 <cfset goodSerialized = serializeJSON(goodStruct) />
 ```
-In the above example, `badSerialized` may have varying datatypes in the same column (e.g. `"002C73"` -> `"002C73"` but `"717074"` -> `717074`)!
-Plus you have to turn the whole query into a string before turning it into a struct.
-But for `goodSerialized`, meta data is attached to the generated struct so that it will serialize correctly.
+In the above example, notice that to build `badStruct` we have to turn our query into a JSON string and then convert that into a ColdFusion struct - not exactly efficient.
+Plus, `badSerialized` may have varying datatypes in the same column (e.g. `"002C73"` -> `"002C73"` but `"717074"` -> `717074`) since ColdFusion doesn't use the query column's data types when serializing.

+For `goodSerialized` on the other hand, meta data is attached to the generated struct so that it will serialize correctly.

 ## recursiveMap
 Similar to arrayMap and structMap, except that it recurses into the given struct or array.
 Can handle structs or arrays that contain combinations of structs, arrays, and simple values.
 Anything that is not a struct, array, or simple value is not touched by the map function and will be left intact.